 As a partner, you will have access to threat intelligence consisting of context-rich, actionable and timely information in a variety of formats, including alerts and advisories, and automated indicator sharing.

-Additionally, ACSC partners share threat intelligence and situational awareness derived from their own networks and situational awareness, allowing organisations to have a more complete picture of the threat environment.
+Additionally, ACSC partners share threat intelligence and situational awareness derived from their own networks, allowing organisations to develop a more complete picture of the threat environment.

-Opportunities are provided for partners to engage in forums dedicated to particular sectors or technologies, or in broader cross-sectoral forums on issues such as supply chain, incident response and awareness-raising.
+Opportunities are provided for partners to engage in forums dedicated to particular sectors or technologies, or in broader cross-sectoral forums on issues such as supply chains, incident response and cyber security awareness.

 Partners can also engage with the national network of ACSC partners through the ACSC’s online communications platforms.